alex-hoagland/alex-hoagland.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am an aspiring health economist, currently in the third year of an economics PhD from Boston University.
-My fields are health economics and applied econometrics.
-In particular, my current research focuses on innovation diffusion and gaps between research and practices; I'm especially interested in how these gaps affect treatment decisions and outcomes in mental health care.
+I am an aspiring health economist, currently in the fourth year of an economics PhD from Boston University.
+My fields are health economics and industrial organization.
+My current projects span a variety of issues ranging from chronic illness and mental health management to innovation in health care.
+In particular, I am currently working on projects studying how consumers form beliefs about their health needs, the impact of behavioral decision-making processes for chronic disease management, and the response of hyper-specialized professionals such as surgeons to disruptive innovations in their field.

 I received Bachelor's degrees in economics and mathematics from Brigham Young University in Provo, Utah, where I was privileged to work with amazing economists and legislators in projects exploring adolescent well-being, vehicle safety inspections, and political philosophy.
 You can learn more about each of these projects on this website.

 I currently live in Arlington, MA, with my wife Kristen, who is also studying at Boston University (pursuing a degree in Chaplaincy).
-We stay sane by taking frequent camping trips and baking way too many goodies.
+We have a young daughter, Gwendowlyn, and are staying sane by taking frequent camping trips and baking way too many goodies.

 What's on this site?
 ======